moostmartijn/homeassistant/README.md

 #### <br>Ziggo Mediabox Next
 Most of the functions of the Ziggo Mediabox Next I can control through Home Assistant thanks to a [community add-on](https://github.com/IIStevowII/ziggo-mediabox-next) of IIStevowII.

+### Pick-up switch
+I placed a Klik Aan Klik Uit AMC-1000 between the power outlet and my pick-up (Technics SL-1210) so I can switch on the pick-up using Home Assistant or with my voice using the Google Home mini.

 ### Discogs sensor
 I set up a Disocgs sensor, which shows a random record which is in my Discogs collection.
 So if I'm not sure what to play, Home Assistant helps me to make a choice.